triggermesh/docs/docs/sources/azureblobstorage.md

 This event source subscribes to blob events from an [Azure Storage Account][storage-acc] through an Event Grid subscription.
 Events are consumed from a dedicated [Event Hubs instance][eventhubs].

+!!! warning "Minor breaking change in 1.25"

+    The `AzureBlobStorage` source uses Azure Event Grid under the hood to transport Blob Storage events into TriggerMesh.
+In `1.25`, the naming convention used to create subscriptions in Azure Event Grid has changed and compatibility is not maintained with the previous naming convention.
+This means that when updating to `1.25`, we recommend that users of `AzureBlobStorage` source first delete existing components and then create a new ones.
+This will delete the old Event Grid subscription before creating the new one with the new naming convention.
+It isn't a big deal if you don't do this, simply know that a new subscription will be created in Azure Event Grid and the old one will linger unused.

 With `tmctl`: